bernwo/code-concatenated-quantum-repeater/README.md

 ## 🔑 Calculating the secret key rate with respect to minimized cost function

 Using the data generated in the previous [section](#-calculating-effective-error-probability), we can minimize the cost function and thus calculate the corresponding secret key rate via `./secret_key_rate/build/Release/main.exe`.
-To build from source, go to `./secret_key_rate/` and run
+To build from source, go to `./secret_key_rate/` and run (tested on Windows with `MSVC` and on Macbook Air M2 with Apple's `Clang`)

 ```sh
 cmake -S . -B ./build -DCMAKE_BUILD_TYPE=Release; cmake --build ./build --config Release;